caub/node-is-primary/README.md

 When starting the worker, you can specify options in an object to update the default values.

-    im.start({
+    node.start({
         timeout: 120, // How often the nodes check into the database.
 This value is in seconds, default 60.
         hostname: 'devServer1', // Sets the hostname of the node, without this value it will get the hostname using os.hostname.
-        collection: 'proc' // The mongodb collection is-master will use.
+        collection: 'proc' // The mongodb collection is-primary will use.
 Please note that by default mongoose adds an 's' to the end to make it plural.
 Default value is 'node'.
     });

 ## FAQ

 Q. I updated the timeout option, but mongodb is not expiring the node in that timeout specified.

-A. 60 seconds is added to the mongodb expire timeout to ensure the master has time to checkin.
+A. 60 seconds is added to the mongodb expire timeout to ensure the primary has time to checkin.
 Also please note, if this value is changed from the initial creation of the table, it will not be able to update the index.
 You will need to delete the table and then restart your server to re-create it.

 ## Compatibility

-For backward compatibility, the `secondary` event is also emitted with the historical name `slave`.
+For backward compatibility, the `secondary` event was also emitted with the historical name `slave`.
-This maybe removed in a future release.
+This is now removed

 ## More info